sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I do fear these back to back entries tend to lose flavour and degrade to "style this, add this call, finish".
 In any case.
 I need to finish styling the card (desktop) and add calls.

-Regarding the dynamic name of the images, I decided to use the existin `image` prop which is of type `string` and just append it to the path.
+Regarding the dynamic name of the images, I decided to use the existing `image` prop which is of type `string` and just append it to the path.
 In an enterprise setting I would have a CMS feeding the app with such things (absolute urls for the images and then serve them from another content server for example) so no reason to complicate things.
 So I just need to create 7-8 phones and serve them as mocks.

 Added hardcoded phones, placed them in a flexbox.
 My current problem is varying card height due to different text heights, even though I previously added css to truncate it if too long.